-TVS Motor Company Registers Sales Growth of 2 Percent Over Previous Month Reduces Trade Stocks for BS VI Transition
+TVS Motor Company registers sales growth of 2 percent over previous month reduces trade stocks for BS VI Transition

-TVS Motor Company registered sales of 323,368 units in October 2019 as against sales of 398,427 units in the month of October 2018.
-The company has seen an uptrend in October sales and has significantly rationalized BS-IV stocks for the transition to BS-VI.
+Hosur (Tamil Nadu) [India] Nov 1 (ANI/NewsVoir): TVS Motor Company registered sales of 323,368 units in October 2019 as against sales of 398,427 units in the month of October 2018.
+The company has seen an uptrend in October sales and has significantly rationalised BS IV stocks for the transition to BS VI.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)